sanchja/news-dashboard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3.

+# StepsForUsage
+1- In order to properly use this application you need to clone it.
+2- npm install.
+3- ng serve to view on localhost.
+4- Api is free, only if used via localhost.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.